heartface99/CS412/README.md

 # CS412 PS4
-UPDATE THIS!!!!

-To run program locally, run `node app.js`
+To run program locally, run `node PS4/app.js`

 To run the get request simply type `http://localhost:3000/ps4` in your browser.
 It should show the default form to search for GIFs.